 - Combine the softened butter with the brown and granulated sugar.
 Beat on medium speed until well combined, 2-3 minutes.

 - Next add the egg, egg yolk and vanilla extract and continue beating until well incorporated.

 - In a separate bowl, combine the flour, salt and baking soda.
 Stir to combine and slowly add the dry ingredients into the dough, mixing on low speed until dough starts to form.
 Before the dough thickens, add the chocolate chips.
 Beat until incorporated.
 Set aside.

-- For the brownie layer: Chop the chocolate into smaller pieces and melt the chocolate in a microwave-safe bowl for approximately 2 minutes at 50% power.
+- Chop the chocolate into smaller pieces and melt the chocolate in a microwave-safe bowl for approximately 2 minutes at 50% power.
 Stir occasionally and microwave until completed melted and smooth.
 Set aside to cool.